dmbaturin/ocamlbook.org/book/04_conditional-expressions.md

 OCaml provides the following equality and comparison operators: `=` (equal), `<>` (not equal), and the obvious `<`, `>`, `<=`, `>=`.

-Unlike arithmetic operators, they do work with values of any type, but the values on the left and right hand side of the operator must be of the same type.
+Unlike arithmetic operators, they do work with values of any type, but those values must be of the same type.
 Trying to compare values of different types will cause a compilation error.
 The type of those functions is an interesting question, for now we will only say that all equality and comparison expressions evaluate to `bool`.

 ```invalid-ocaml
 2 = 2 (* good *)